Michigan Grrrowl: MWJHL era

 The Grrrowl franchise was resurrected in 2012 by Pat Pylypuik as an inaugural member the AAU-sanctioned Midwest Junior Hockey League.
 The team changed name to the Northwest Ohio (NWO) Grrrowl to reflect the team's move to Toledo, Ohio and the Team Toledo Ice House.

-The team went through several large changes midway through the 2012-13 season.
+The team went through several large changes midway through the 2012–13 season.
 MR. Acquisitions and Management Group of Belleville, Michigan took the operation of the Grrrowl while Micheal Rumps became the head coach.
 The team also relocated to Allen Park, Michigan and the Allen Park Civic Arena midway through the season.
 The team changed its name to the Michigan Grrrowl.

 The franchise again went dormant after the 2012-13 MWJHL season while owners attempted to join a USA Hockey-sanctioned league.

 Findlay hockey history

-The market was previously served by the Findlay Freedom a semi-pro team that played in Findlay, Ohio from 2006-2008.
+The market was previously served by the Findlay Freedom a semi-pro team that played in Findlay, Ohio from 2006 to 2008.

-The University of Findlay fielded an ice hockey team in the CHA until 2004 and the city was the home of the Findlay Warriors of the Continental Hockey League in 1983-1984.
+The University of Findlay fielded an ice hockey team in the CHA until 2004 and the city was the home of the Findlay Warriors of the Continental Hockey League in 1983–1984.